Due to COVID-19, no bursaries were awarded in 2021.

 The Raine Award was established in memory of Tony Raine, Professor of Renal Medicine at Barts, following his tragically early death in 1995.
 This prestigious annual award is made to a relatively junior investigator who has not reached consultant grade or senior lecturer for non-clinical scientists and who has made a significant contribution to renal research.
-The awardee usually makes a presentation of the work which has led up to the award at a Renal Association Conference and will also receive a full article-processing charge waiver to publish one article in BMC Nephrology, where they are listed as an author, and their authorship fulfills ICMJE authorship criteria.
+The awardee usually makes a presentation of the work which has led up to the award at a Renal Association Conference, and will also receive a full article-processing charge waiver to publish one article in BMC Nephrology, where they are listed as an author, and their authorship fulfils ICMJE authorship criteria.
 The prize is valid for one year, and publication of the manuscript is subject to editorial assessment and peer-review.
-Previous Raine Award winners can be viewed here.

 These bursaries were established in memory of the late Professor John Walls, President of the Renal Association 1995-1998, who died in 2001.
 Their aim is to help Renal Association members to spend short periods (e.g. weeks or months) at other centres, generally outside the UK, to learn new laboratory techniques or gain new clinical skills.

 Two bursaries are usually available each year, one for a clinician and one for a non-clinician.
 Applicants should have made a significant contribution to the field of Academic Nephrology and the award can only be made once to any one individual. £1,000 is awarded to help Renal Association members to present work visit an overseas laboratory or clinical Nephrology unit (often these will be collaborating centres).
 Previous winners can be viewed here.